joshbegley/nyt-latest/README.md

 `Saudi Arabia has long said that a condition of normalizing relations with Israel would be a pathway toward Palestinian statehood, a prospect that Israel’s current government has rejected.`\
 https://www.nytimes.com/2026/07/23/world/middleeast/trump-saudi-arabia-palestinian-state.html

-**U.S. to Withdraw Subpoenas Issued to New York Times Journalists**\
+**U.S. Withdraws Subpoenas Issued to New York Times Journalists**\
-`A federal judge raised questions about the government’s handling of the subpoenas, which The Times said were an attempt to intimidate the free press.`\
+`A federal judge raised questions about the government’s handling of the subpoenas, which The Times called an attempt to intimidate the free press.`\
 https://www.nytimes.com/2026/07/23/business/media/new-york-times-subpoenas-withdraw.html

 **ICE Targets ‘Detention Desert’ With New Facility in North Carolina**\